 Most importantly, if you are accused of billing false claims, get your advocate sooner rather than later!
 Do not engage in any conversations or interviews without counsel!

 Appeal all findings!

-Posted on August 10, 2015, in Accountability, Alleged Overpayment, Congress, DHHS, Division of Medical Assistance, Doctors, Due process, Extrapolations, False Claims, False Claims Act, Federal Law, Health Care Providers and Services, HHS, Hospital Medicaid Providers, Hospitals, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Medicaid Attorney, Medicare, Medicare Appeal Process, Medicare Attorney, Medicare Audits, NC, North Carolina, Obamacare, Secretary of Health and Human Services and tagged ACA, Affordable Care Act, anti-markup payment limitation, Center for Medicare and Medicaid, Centers for Medicare and Medicaid Services, CMS, DHHS, DMA, False Claims Act, false claims act penalties, FCA, FCA investigations, Federal Government, Health Care Providers and Services, Medicaid, Medicare, Medicare Attorney, Medicare billing, Medicare billing requirements, Medicare Claims Processing Manual, Medicare coverage, Medicare eligibility, Medicare Fraud, Medicare manual, Medicare providers, Medicare recoupemnt, Medicare Reimbursement Rates, Qui tem, Recoupment, Tentative Notice of Overpayment.
+Posted on August 10, 2015, in Accountability, Alleged Overpayment, Congress, Division of Medical Assistance, Doctors, Due process, Extrapolations, False Claims, False Claims Act, Federal Law, Health Care Providers and Services, HHS, Hospital Medicaid Providers, Hospitals, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Medicaid Attorney, Medicare, Medicare Appeal Process, Medicare Attorney, Medicare Audits, NC, NC DHHS, North Carolina, Obamacare, Secretary of Health and Human Services and tagged ACA, Affordable Care Act, anti-markup payment limitation, Center for Medicare and Medicaid, Centers for Medicare and Medicaid Services, CMS, DMA, False Claims Act, false claims act penalties, FCA, FCA investigations, Federal Government, Health Care Providers and Services, Medicaid, Medicare, Medicare Attorney, Medicare billing, Medicare billing requirements, Medicare Claims Processing Manual, Medicare coverage, Medicare eligibility, Medicare Fraud, Medicare manual, Medicare providers, Medicare recoupemnt, Medicare Reimbursement Rates, NC DHHS, Qui tem, Recoupment, Tentative Notice of Overpayment.
 Bookmark the permalink.
 1 Comment.